 Debugging embedded systems

-One area where embedded systems part ways with the operating systems and development environments of other, larger-scale computers is in the area of debugging.
-While programmers working with desktop computer environments have systems that can run both the code being developed and separate debugger applications that monitor the actions of the development code as it is executed, embedded system programmers generally cannot.
+One area where embedded systems part ways with the operating systems and development environments of other larger-scale computers is in the area of debugging.
+Usually, developers working with desktop computer environments have systems that can run both the code being developed and separate debugger applications that monitor the actions of the development code as it is executed.
+However, embedded system programmers generally cannot.

 Some programming languages run on microcontrollers with enough efficiency that rudimentary interactive debugging is available directly on the chip.
 Additionally, processors often have CPU debuggers that can be controlled -- and, thus, control program execution -- via a JTAG or similar debugging port.

 In many instances, however, programmers of embedded systems need tools that attach a separate debugging system to the target system via a serial or other port.
 In this scenario, the programmer can see the source code on the screen of a conventional personal computer just as would be the case in the debugging of software on a desktop computer.
 A separate, frequently used approach is to run software on a PC that emulates the physical chip in software, thus making it possible to debug the performance of the software as if it were running on an actual physical chip.